-See Appendix C for the Construction Cost Estimate of the Public Improvements and Community Facilities.
+See Appendix C for the Construction Cost Estimate of the Public Improvements and Community Facilities which includes a small contingency to cover unforeseen field conditions and costs to resolve.

 7.0 SUMMARY AND CONCLUSION

 The District, as outlined above, is responsible for the functional development of the lands within the District, and, except as noted above in this report, such public improvements and community facilities are located within the boundary of the District.